kubeshop/kusk-gateway/docs/docs/guides/oauth2.md

 * The commands assume you are running Linux.
 * The Envoy Fleet is running in the `default` namespace, and the service is named `default`.
-* `192.168.49.2` is the `LoadBalancer` IP assigned to Envoy, _or_ you are port forwarding the admin port on the Envoy Fleet to `19000` using ``kubectl port-forward --namespace default service/default 19000:19000`.
+* `192.168.49.2` is the `LoadBalancer` IP assigned to Envoy, _or_ you are port forwarding the admin port on the Envoy Fleet to `19000` using `kubectl port-forward --namespace default deployments/default 19000:19000`.

 The secrets need to be part of the static Envoy Fleet configuration.
 The way to inject the `client_secret` and `hmac_secret` is as follows: